ionic-team/capacitor-site/.github/CONTRIBUTING.md

 ## Setup

 1. Fork this repo.
-2. Clone your fork.
+1. Clone your fork.
-3. Make a branch for your change.
+1. Make a branch for your change.
-4. Run `npm install` in the `core` folder.
-5. Run `npm install` in the `site` folder.
+1. Run `npm install`.
-6. Run `npm run start` to build and deploy the website/docs to localhost.
+1. Run `npm start` to build and deploy the website/docs to localhost.

 > Note: Content updated while the dev server is running won't be reflected locally.
-Stop the process, then re-run `npm run start`.
+Stop the process, run `npm run site-structure`, then re-run `npm start`.

 ## Adding a new docs page to the sidebar
 Open `site/docs-md/README.md` to add the new entry to the side bar.